Leveraging Filter Correlations for Deep Model Compression: Proposed Approach

 In each layer $\mathcal{L}_i$, we find out the filter pairs that have the maximum correlation.
 For calculating the correlation, we select all filters $\mathcal{F}_{\mathcal{L}_i}=\{f_1,f_2,\dots, f_{c_o}\}$ on a layer $\mathcal{L}_i$ with $c_o$ output channels.
-Each filter ${f}_i$ on the layer $\mathcal{L}_i$ is of dimension ($w_{k},h_{k},c_{in}$) is flatten to a vector of size $w_k \times h_k \times c_{in}$.
+Each filter ${f}_i$ on the layer $\mathcal{L}_i$ is of dimension ($w_{k},h_{k},c_{in}$) is flattened to a vector of size $w_k \times h_k \times c_{in}$.
 Now we can calculate the correlation coefficient for filter pair by using Eq.~\ref{eq:corr}.
-Based on the correlation coefficient of each pair, filter pairs are ranked.
-Filter pairs are sorted in decreasing order by their correlation coefficients, and this gives a ranking for the various filter pairs.
+In our approach, we have considered the magnitude of the correlation coefficient, thereby giving the same importance for positive and negative correlation values.
+Based on the magnitude of the correlation coefficient of each pair, filter pairs are ordered.

-Filter pair with the largest correlation value has the minimum rank.
-Some low-rank filter pairs are selected for the ready-to-prune set $\mathbf{R_i}$ (select the filter pair ($f_a,f_b$) such that $a\neq b$).
+The filter pair with the largest correlation value has the minimum importance.
+Some least important filter pairs are selected for the ready-to-prune set $\mathbf{R_i}$ (select the filter pair ($f_a,f_b$) such that $a\neq b$).
 Let $\mathbf{I_i}$ are the remaining filter pairs at layer $\mathcal{L}_i$.
 Then:

-Here $\mathcal{PF}_{\mathcal{L}_i}=\{(f_a,f_b) : \forall a,\forall b \in \{1,2,\dots c_o\}\}$.
+Here $\mathcal{PF}_{\mathcal{L}_i}=\{(f_a,f_b) : a \in \{1,2,\dots c_o\}, \quad b \in \{1,2,\dots c_o\}\}$.
 The same process is repeated for each layer.
 This selected set of filter pairs from all the layers ($\mathbf{S_t}$) is called one episode.
 Where $\mathbf{S_t}$ is the set of filter pairs selected at $t^{th}$ episode from all $K$ convolutional layers.

-This set $\mathbf{S_t}$ is the collection of the ready-to-prune filter pairs from all the layers and used for the further optimization such that both filters in each pair contain the similar information after optimization.
-Therefore safely we can remove one filter from each pair.
+This set $\mathbf{S_t}$ is the collection of the ready-to-prune filter pairs from all the layers and used for further optimization such that both filters in each pair contain similar information after optimization.
+Therefore we can safely remove one filter from each pair.
 The optimization process is explained in the next section.